-1. Programmes and services are to focus on achieving positive outcomes for people with disabilities, such as increased independence, employment opportunities and inclusion within the community.
+1. Programmes and services are to focus on achieving positive outcomes for people with disability, such as increased independence, employment opportunities and inclusion and participation within the community.

-2. Programmes and services are to contribute to ensuring that the conditions of the every day life of people with disabilities are the same as, or as close as possible to, norms and patterns which are valued in the general community.
+2. Programmes and services are to contribute to ensuring that the conditions of the every day life of people with disability are the same as norms and patterns which are valued in the general community.

 3. Programmes and services are to be integrated with services generally available to members of the community.

-4. Programmes and services are to be tailored to meet the individual needs and goals of the people with disabilities receiving those programmes and services.
+4. Programmes and services are to be flexible and responsive to the individual choices and needs of people with disability, their families, carers and significant others.

-5. Programmes and services are to be designed and administered so as to meet the needs of people with disabilities who experience additional barriers as a result of their age, gender, aboriginality, culturally or linguistically diverse backgrounds or geographic location.
+5. Programmes and services are to be designed and administered so as to be sensitive and responsive to the individual and diverse needs of all people with disability taking into account their age, gender, religion, Aboriginality, cultural or linguistically diverse backgrounds or geographic location.

-6. Programmes and services are to be designed and administered so as to promote recognition of the competence of, and enhance the community perception of, people with disabilities.
+6. Programmes and services are to be designed and administered to promote awareness of the abilities and contributions of people with disability and foster respect for their rights and dignity.

-7. Programmes and services are to be designed and administered so as to promote the participation of people with disabilities in the life of the local community through maximum physical, social, economic, emotional, intellectual and spiritual inclusion in that community.
+7. Programmes and services are to be designed and administered so as to promote the participation of people with disability in the life of the local community through physical, social, economic, emotional, intellectual, cultural and spiritual inclusion in that community.

 8. Programmes and services are to be designed and administered so as to ensure that no single organisation shall exercise control over all or most aspects of an individual’s life.

-9. Service provider organisations, whether disability specific or generic, shall be accountable to those people with disabilities who use their services, the advocates of such people, the State and the community generally for the provision of information from which the quality of their services can be judged.
+9. Service provider organisations, whether disability specific or generic, shall be accountable to those people with disability who use their services, their families and carers, their advocates, the State and the community generally for the provision of information from which the quality of their services can be judged.

-10. Programmes and services are to be designed and administered so as to provide opportunities for people with disabilities to reach goals and enjoy lifestyles which are valued by the community.
+10. Programmes and services are to be designed and administered so as to provide opportunities for people with disability to reach goals and enjoy lifestyles that support their choices and are valued by the community.

-11. Programmes and services are to be designed and administered so as to ensure that people with disabilities have access to advocacy support where necessary to ensure adequate participation in decision making about the services they receive or are seeking.
+11. Programmes and services are to be designed and administered so as to ensure that people with disability have access to advocacy support, to enable them to make choices and participate in decisions about the services they receive or are seeking.

-12. Programmes and services are to be designed and administered so as to ensure that appropriate avenues exist for people with disabilities to raise, and have resolved, any grievances about services.
+12. Programmes and services are to be designed and administered so as to ensure that avenues exist for people with disability to raise, and have resolved, any grievances about services.

-13. Programmes and services are to be designed and implemented as part of local coordinated service systems and integrated with services generally available to members of the community.
-Public sector agencies are to develop, plan and deliver disability programmes and services in a coordinated and pro-active way.
+13. Programmes and services are to be designed and implemented in an accessible manner.

-14. Programmes and services are to be designed and administered so as to respect the rights of people with disabilities to privacy and confidentiality.
+14. Programmes and services are to be designed and administered so as to respect the rights of people with disability to privacy and confidentiality.

-15. Programmes and services are to have regard for the benefits of activities that prevent the occurrence or worsening of disabilities and are to plan for the needs of such activities.
+15. Programmes and services are to begin as early as possible so as to prevent the occurrence of, or minimise, disability so people with disability can be as independent as possible and participate in all aspects of life.

 16. Programmes and services are to be designed and implemented to —

-(a) consider the implications for the families and carers of people with disabilities;
+(a) acknowledge, recognise, respect and respond to the role of families, carers and significant others in supporting people with disability; and

-(b) recognise the demands on the families of people with disabilities; and
+(b) respond to the views and needs of families, carers and significant others; and

-(c) take into account the implications for, and demands on, the families and carers of people with disabilities.
+(c) strengthen and build the capacity of families, carers and significant others in supporting people with disability.

-17. Programmes and services are to be designed and administered so as to —
+17. Programmes and services are to provide —

-(a) provide people with disabilities with, and encourage them to make use of, ways of participating continually in the planning, operation and evaluation of services they receive; and
+(a) people with disability and their families and carers with opportunities for participating continually in the planning and operation of services they receive; and